spawn00000/SW/README.md

 Details about the application: Type = console application; IDE used = Microsoft Visual Studio 2010; DLLs used: Newtonsoft.Json

-Instructions for usage: Run SW.exe from debug folder.
+Instructions for usage: Download SW.exe and Newtonsoft.Json.dll from Debug folder.
+Run SW.exe from debug folder.
 Write an input for the distance and press ENTER.